hbowie/SoftDevBigIdeas-23/content/Loose Coupling.md

 Loose coupling frequently offers a way to make internal improvements to one object or group without necessitating concomitant changes to other objects/groups that communicate with the first, thus minimizing the "ripple effects" of changes.

-When decomposing the staff of developers needed on large projects, the idea of loose coupling results in the formation of relatively small, self-managed [teams][] that contain all the resources they need to work relatively independently.
+When decomposing the staff of developers needed on large projects, the idea of loose coupling results in the formation of relatively small, self-managed [[build great teams|teams]] that contain all the resources they need to work relatively independently.

 <a href="https://en.wikipedia.org/wiki/Robustness_principle" class="reflink" target="ref">Postel’s Law</a> can be thought of as another means of supporting loose coupling:

 > Be conservative in what you do; be liberal in what you accept from others.

 This admonition, for both software interfaces and human ones, encourages us to stick to the straight and narrow in our own behavior, but be tolerant of minor quirks in others.
-For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/reflections-on-postels-law.html" class="reflink" target="ref">Reflections on Postel’s Law</a>.&rdquo;

-[decomposition]: decomposition.html
-[teams]: build-great-teams.html
+In other words, minimize the chances that minor changes, or small misbehaviors, from a second group will cause a failure of the first group.